cmunwong/portfolio/README.md

 *

 # VBA - Daily Product Inventory
-* Challenge: To extract data from mulitiple files with similar layouts, format into one standardized table, append the formatted table into Access database, and export the Access database into a XML file that connect to Power Platform with one-click.
+* Challenge: To extract data from mulitiple excel files with similar layouts, format into one standardized table, append the formatted table into Access database, and export the Access database into a XML file that connect to Power Platform with one-click.
-* Input files: Daily excel worksheets from 7 sites (with 3 different layouts)
+* Input files: Daily Product Inventory worksheets from 7 sites, with 3 different layouts
 * Project: